Races

 Humans can be every class, depending on start location.

-- The Ba’Haara, a proud seafaring people, whose history dates back to the fall of Hathalia, and who are rumored to align with powerful supernatural forces.
+- The Ba’Haara, a proud seafaring people whose history dates back to the fall of Hathalia.
+They are rumored to align with powerful supernatural forces.

-- The Tarrellians, the other humans to migrate east during the Second Deicidium.
-They’re a powerful and noble people, whose Queen is rumored to have gone mad.
+- The Tarrellians, like the Ba’Haara, also migrated east during the Second Deicidium.
+They are a powerful and noble people whose queen is rumored to have gone mad.

 - The dour and superstitious people of Easthymn, whose love of tradition and bureaucracy is topped only by their affinity for corruption.

-- The nomadic Sojourners.
-Clans of these wildlings, tinkers, entertainers, and travelling merchants can be found throughout Aêthoril.
+- The nomadic Sojourners, whose clans of wildlings, tinkerers, entertainers, and travelling merchants can be found throughout Aêthoril.

 Gnome

-No race on Aêthoril is as inventive or creative as the diminutive Gnomes.
-Their ceaseless pursuit of truth coupled with their extraordinary epiphanies make them unrivaled in their genius.
+No race on Aêthoril is as inventive or creative as the diminutive gnomes.
+Their ceaseless pursuit of truth coupled with extraordinary epiphanies make them unrivaled in their genius.

-Behind the chaos of their workspaces and their curt, distracted demeanors, they are kind, gentle souls and are perhaps the most benign (and also brilliant, and charming) of Eth-ur’s races.
+Behind the chaos of their workspaces and curt, distracted demeanors, they are kind, gentle souls and perhaps the most benign (as well as brilliant and charming) of Eth-ur’s races.

 Deep Gnome

-Descendant from Gnomes, this curious race emerged after the great cataclysm, having been transformed by something they’d experienced while deep underground.
+Descendants of gnomes, this curious race emerged after the great cataclysm, transformed by something they experienced while deep underground.

-Where Gnomes are the world’s greatest engineers and researchers, Deep Gnomes are the preeminent meta-scientists and explorers of the worlds beyond.
-The curiosity of Deep Gnomes is relentless, and they are fearless in venturing where others wouldn’t dare.
+Where gnomes are Eth-ur’s greatest engineers and researchers, deep gnomes are the preeminent meta-scientists and explorers of the worlds beyond.
+The curiosity of deep gnomes is relentless, and they are fearless in venturing where others dare not go.

-Unlike their surface cousins, Deep Gnomes do not seek to understand the truths of the universe, but rather those of the multiverse.
-They became the deep divers of the dreamscapes, explorers of the Astral Planes, and spelunkers of the Spirals, and the more they learned, the more pressing their desire became to return to the surface.
+Unlike their surface cousins, deep gnomes do not seek to understand the truths of the universe, but rather those of the multiverse.
+They are the deep divers of the dreamscapes, explorers of the astral planes, and spelunkers of the Spirals.
+The more they learn, the more pressing their desire becomes to return to the surface.

 Dwarf

-Dwarven creation myths suggests that the Dwarven people originate from the great mountains of the Galdri Range to the east.
-These myths state that their people were created from the blood of their ancestor god, a great Titan who formed their homeland upon his death.
-His blood gave life to the stone and shaped the Dwarven people in his image.
+Creation myths suggest that the dwarven people originate from the great mountains of the Galdri Range to the east.
+These myths state that they were created from the blood of their ancestor god, a great titan who formed their homeland upon his death.
+His blood gave life to the stone and shaped the dwarven people in his image.

 Dwarves are fond of strong drink, fine craftsmanship, astronomy, and exploration.
-They are quick tempered, fierce fighters, whose fortitude resembles the stone from which they are believed to have originated.
-As both master craftsmen and insatiable explorers, Dwarves can be found throughout Aêthoril.
+They are quick-tempered, fierce fighters whose fortitude resembles the stone from which they are believed to have originated.
+Dwarves can be found throughout Aêthoril as both master craftsmen and insatiable explorers.
 To befriend one of these stout and loyal folk is to make a friend for life.

 Deep Dwarf